 The partners are responsible for the management of all risks faced by the Firm, including climate risk.
 The partners meet formally at least four times a year, and typically meet informally every week.
 The partners review the Firm's ESG integration, stewardship and voting policies annually at a formal quarterly meeting, and review other ESG and climate-related topics as they arise.
-The partners reviewed and approved this 2023 TCFD report at the Q1 2024 partners meeting.
+The partners have reviewed and approved this 2024 TCFD Entity Report.